-So if someone tells me that buying two euros worth of stalky things and drinking a big glass of it might help, whatever the benefits of celery juice may be, Imma juice, yo.
-Imma juice so bad it hurts.
+So if someone tells me that buying two euros worth of stalky things and drinking a big glass of celery juice for UTI magic-ness, whatever the benefits of celery juice may be, imma juice, yo.
+Imma juice hard.
 Imma juice like there’s no tomorrow.

-And so I have been drinking a large glass of celery juice for almost two months now.
-What happens next???
+And so I have been drinking a large glass of celery juice every morning for almost two months now.
+Will you believe what happens next???

 Celery, which originates in Mediterranean countries and the Middle East, has long been the go-to food for folk looking to shift the pounds.
 That’s because there’s very little food in it — with just six measly calories per stalk, it’s practically air.
 You can also chop it up and chuck into salads, but it’s likely to remain at the bottom of the bowl, ignored, unloved and mostly untouched.
 And that, people, makes me so so sad.